stalniy/casl/packages/casl-react/README.md

 * `createCanBoundTo`
 * `createContextualCan`

-The first function just creates a new component which is bound to a particular ability and accepts only 2 properties: `run` and `on`:
+The first function just creates a new component which is bound to a particular ability and accepts only 2 properties: `do` and `on`:

 ```js
 // Can.js